ponylang/pony-tutorial/appendices/garbage-collection.md

 4. An actor may garbage collect between its normal behaviours, i.e. it need not wait untils its message queue is empty.

-5. Pony-ORCA can be applied to several other programming languages, provided that the satisfy the following two requirements:
+5. Pony-ORCA can be applied to several other programming languages, provided that they satisfy the following two requirements:

     * **Actor behaviours are atomic**.